soyrochus/unfoldfate/prompt_log/grok3_log.md

 PROMPT: --------------------------------------------------------------------

-iven the following Python program which is a basic Tarot spreading application running fastapi & junja2 template, provide me with an equivalent Javascript / node.js application using the most common libraries reutilizate the same config file, paths for card images etc The Python code
+Given the following Python program which is a basic Tarot spreading application running fastapi & junja2 template, provide me with an equivalent Javascript / node.js application using the most common libraries reutilizate the same config file, paths for card images etc The Python code